Which concerts in the new season suit you best?

 Karita Mattila

-For over 40 years, the Finnish soprano Karita Mattila has been active on the stage and is celebrated for the lyrical beauty of her voice and her innate sense of drama.
-Her signature roles include Kostelnička (“Jenůfa”), Clytemnestra (“Elektra”) and Foreign Princess in (“Rusalka”).
-Numerous awards and honorary titles adorn her artistic path.
+Finnish soprano Karita Mattila has been performing on stage for over 40 years and is celebrated for her lyric vocal beauty and her innate sense of acting.
+Her signature roles include Kostelnička ("Jenůfa"), Klytämnestra ("Elektra") and the Foreign Princess ("Rusalka").
+Numerous awards and honorary titles adorn her artistic career.
 She passes on her experience to the next generation in masterclasses.

 read biography